Natural Health Enterprises since 1975

 Pure Water

 Chlorine creates free radical damage in the heart and arteries.
-Virutally all city water supplies contain chlorine or chloramines (compounded from chlorine and ammonia) as a disinfectant.
+Virtually all city water supplies contain chlorine or chloramines (compounded from chlorine and ammonia) as a disinfectant.
 This practice began around 1910.
 Many health experts are convinced that consumption of chlorinated water is a leading cause of the growth in circulatory disease over the last century.

 Many home water systems have put lead in the water from the solder used to seal pipe joints.
 Water-borne bacteria could be a problem as well.

 Every home should have a water purification system for drinking and bathing and showering.
-Click Here to learn more about pure water.

 Antioxidants